 We started by cutting our cardboard box into smaller sections, & then drew around a simple bird template before cutting it out.
 You can find a variety of bird templates online.

-Then we attached the pencil firmly to one side of the cardboard.
-We used a thick tape, but plenty of cello tape will work just as well.
+Then we attached the pencil firmly to one side of the cardboard using tape.

 Now to decorate the birds!
 We found it easier (& quicker) to cover one side of the template with glue & then stick on the feather shapes.
 The Big Garden Bird Watch guide offered us a great image to refer to when we made out little robin.